Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- Bourne had 12 receiving yards in one career matchup against the Jaguars, 25.5 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).
+- Bourne's 12 receiving yards in his one matchup against the Jaguars are 25.5 fewer than his over/under for Sunday's game.

-- Bourne did not have a touchdown catch in that contest against the Jaguars.
+- Bourne did not have a touchdown catch in that outing against the Jaguars.

-- This week Bourne will face the NFL's 13th-ranked pass defense (242.4 yards allowed per game).
+- The Jaguars are giving up 242.4 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- At 1.3 passing TDs conceded per game, the Jaguars defense is ranked sixth in the NFL.
+- With 20 passing TDs allowed this season, the Jaguars defense is ranked sixth in the NFL.

 Recent Performances

-- Bourne put together a 33-yard performance against the Bills last week on two catches (16.5 yards per catch) while being targeted four times.
+- In last week's game against the Bills, Bourne was targeted four times and racked up two catches for 33 yards (16.5 yards per catch).

-- Over his last three games, Bourne's seven targets have resulted in five grabs for 77 yards (25.7 ypg).
+- Over his last three games, Bourne's five receptions have turned into 77 yards (25.7 ypg).
+He's been targeted seven times.

 Bourne's New England Teammates